aave/aave-v3-horizon/docs/Horizon/Horizon-overview.md

 ### RWA Asset (Collateral Asset)

 RWA assets can be listed by utilizing a newly developed aToken contract, `RwaAToken`, which restricts the functionality of the underlying asset within the Aave Pool.
-These RWA assets are aimed to be used as collateral only, which is achieved through proper Pool configuration (ie setting `Liquidation Threshold` for RWA Tokens to `0`).
+These RWA assets are intended to be used as collateral only, which is achieved through proper Pool configuration (ie setting `Liquidation Threshold` for RWA Tokens to `0`).

 - RwaAToken transfers
   - users cannot transfer their own RwaATokens (transfer, allowance, and permit related methods will revert).